Automatic retries

 Backoff

-Alternatively, a range of delays can be specified:
+A range of delays can be specified to implement backoff:

 def send_notification():